Dear Credit Card Adviser,

 Here’s something to remember: Paying off your entire balance every month is not reflected in your utilization rate or, ultimately, your credit score.
 The balance that is used to calculate your utilization rate is based on your last statement balance.
 So, you could charge $900 on a credit card with a $1,000 limit and pay it off the same month, but the FICO credit score will still consider a utilization rate of 90 percent.

 That means you should check how much you’re charging each month and how that affects your utilization rate.
 If that rate is above 30 percent of your credit limit, consider these two options to lower your utilization rate and boost your credit score: First, obviously, charge less each month.
 Or, second, ask your issuer to consider increasing your credit limit.

 You also could open another credit card to increase your total available credit and spread your charging among several cards, but your credit will initially take a hit when applying for the credit card.
 That ding will lessen over time and disappear altogether after two years.

 If you think your utilization rate is OK, then pull your free credit report from AnnualCreditReport.com for clues as to what is going on with your credit score.
-Equifax credit reports offer factors that could hurt your credit, according to company spokeswoman Demitra Wilson.
+Equifax credit reports, for example, offer factors that could hurt your credit, according to company spokeswoman Demitra Wilson.

-Experian credit reports have a section that summarizes potentially negative information based on the company's experience with lenders, says Rod Griffin, director of public education at Experian.
+Experian credit reports have a section that summarizes potentially negative information based on the company’s experience with lenders, says Rod Griffin, director of public education at Experian.
 These could include late payments, public records or collection accounts, he says.
-To get specific risk factors that hurt your credit score, you would have to buy a credit score from Experian.
+To get specific risk factors that hurt your credit score, you would have to buy one.
 Good luck!